 - Tertiary colors: Red-orange, yellow-orange, yellow-green, blue-green, blue-violet, and red-violet

-These colors make up the color wheel.
 The primary colors cannot be created by mixing any of the other hues.
 The secondary colors are created by mixing the primary colors, while the tertiary colors combine a primary and a secondary color.
-Artists, designers, and other creatives use the color wheel to develop color palettes.
+From here, color mixing can create almost infinite variations of color.
+Artists, designers, and other creatives often use the basic color wheel as a starting point to develop color palettes.

 Color Schemes

 Color schemes are a combination of colors derived from the color wheel.
-Just like how individual colors convey meaning and personality, the relationship between each color also conveys a message.
-Although several website color schemes are used in a design, these top four color schemes are worth discussing to help inspire your website colors.
+Just as individual colors convey meaning and personality, the relationship between each color also communicates meaning to the viewer.

-Complementary color schemes use colors that are on the opposite sides of the color wheel.
-It attracts attention by using the sharp contrast between two complementary hues or focusing viewers’ attention on a specific subject.
+Complementary color schemes use colors on the opposite sides of the color wheel.
+They attract attention by using the sharp contrast between two complementary hues or can be used to focus viewers’ attention on a specific subject.

-Analogous color schemes use colors that sit right next to each other on the color wheel.
-This is often used to create a sense of visual progression, using colors to instruct the viewer where and how to take action.
+Analogous color schemes use three colors that sit right next to each other on the color wheel.
+These schemes are often chosen to create a sense of visual progression, using colors to instruct the viewer where and how to take action.
 Analogous colors are also used to create calming, appealing designs with minimal contrast.

-Triadic color schemes use three colors that are equally distanced from each other on the color wheel, creating a triangle.
-One of the most vibrant color schemes, triadic colors have strong contrast that is best for bright and dynamic content.
+Triadic color schemes use three colors equally distanced from each other on the color wheel, creating a triangle.
+One of the most vibrant color schemes, triadic colors create a powerful contrast that is best for bright and dynamic content.

-Triadic colors can overwhelm the viewer, so it is important to subdue the other two colors by experimenting with vibrance, tints, and shades.
-The visual contrast of the triadic color scheme can make your website pop as long as you can find the right harmony to it.
+Bright triadic colors can overwhelm the viewer, so consider toning down the three colors by experimenting with vibrance, tints, and shades.
+The visual contrast of the triadic color scheme can make your website pop as long as you can find the right harmony.

 Color Psychology

-The foundation of color psychology is that colors affect humans on an emotional level.
-Color psychology delves into feelings, emotions, and ideas evoked by using certain colors.
+The basic concept behind color psychology is that colors can affect humans emotionally.
+Color psychology considers the feelings, emotions, and ideas evoked by certain colors.
 As people view colors, they consciously and unconsciously associate them with different meanings, influencing their actions.
+Color psychology is a key consideration when deciding how to pick colors for a website.

 - Yellow: Youth, happiness, creativity, and optimism